The Gate to Prosperity

 Congresswoman Maxine Waters gives an enlightening presentation to Chamber members at the 2015 State of the Region address.

 The Chamber links members to the government.

 The Torrance Chamber’s Governmental Affairs sector has taken business advocacy in the South Bay to new heights in recent years.
 The Chamber makes it easy for member businesses to voice their concerns for new business legislation.
 To do so, members may attend Governmental Affairs Policy group meetings (GAP), one of the Chamber’s free member programs, or submit feedback on how legislation is affecting their business.
-Brandon Matson, the Chamber’s Governmental Affairs Coordinator, takes note of all member concerns.
-In collaboration with President & CEO Donna Duperron, Brandon frequently writes letters to Sacramento (over 75 have been written this year alone) and works with local business owners to advocate in person on members’ behalf.
+The Chamber writes position letters to Sacramento and works with local business owners to advocate in person on members’ behalf.
 TACC advocacy takes place on the local, state, and federal levels.

 By hosting large regional events such as Lunch with Our Leader, State of the State, State of the Region, and State of the City, the Chamber facilitates a means for members and the community to hear directly from South Bay legislators on important governmental matters affecting the South Bay, Los Angeles County, and California.

 The TACC works closely with senators, congressmen, and assemblymen on forthcoming bills the Chamber deems positive for business, and works tirelessly to defeat bills deemed bad for business.
-In the past year, the TACC has been instrumental in preventing 86% percent of bills deemed bad for business from passing through legislation.
+The TACC remains committed to advocating for business-friendly legislation that ensures a healthy business climate in the South Bay of Los Angeles County.